Quality Over Clicks: Iterative Reinforcement Learning for Early-Stage E-Commerce Query Suggestion: Introduction

 \section{Introduction}

-Query suggestion (QS) is a fundamental component of modern conversational AI systems, especially vital in e-commerce, where users arrive with diverse, vague, and evolving intents.
-During multi-turn interactions, the assistant proactively offers clickable suggested queries (Figure \ref{fig:intro}), which help users refine their requests with minimal effort.
+Query suggestion (QS) is a key component of modern conversational assistants, especially in e-commerce, where users often arrive with vague, incomplete, or evolving intents.
+During multi-turn interactions, the assistant can proactively present clickable follow-up queries that help users refine their needs with minimal effort.

-Existing methods for query suggestion mainly fall into two categories: retrieval-based~\cite{retrieval2018entity, retrieval2008context} and generation-based approaches~\cite{Min2025ctr, bi2025consistency}.
-Retrieval-based methods usually recall from historical query pool based on similarity to current user input \cite{retrieval2023exploiting}.
-However, these methods are limited by their reliance on pre-existing query patterns and struggle to capture nuanced, real-time user intent.
-Recently, generation-based approaches have gained attention, employing large language models (LLMs) and aligned with CTR model to dynamically directly generate diverse, relevant query suggestions \cite{bacciu2024generating, shen2024enhancing, wang2023zero}.

-However, these generation-based approaches heavily rely on abundant, high-quality online user click data to train reliable CTR models \cite{yiyi2025clicks,bi2025consistency}.
-For example, \citet{Min2025ctr} leverage over 20 million online interaction records to train their CTR models.
-Nevertheless, such a large amount of online data is difficult to obtain in the early stages of deployment.
-Therefore, it remains challenging to optimize the quality of suggested queries in the early cold-start phase of deployment, when the CTR model is ineffective.

-Moreover, existing methods mainly focus primarily on the relevance and diversity of generated queries, yet often overlook the intrinsic quality of the queries themselves and their impact on downstream dialogue agents.
-As shown in the Figure \ref{fig:intro}, when the QS model generates queries that are unanswerable by the downstream response agent, produces factually incorrect queries due to hallucination, or simply repeats the user's original question without new information, the resulting low-quality suggestions fail to guide multi-turn conversations effectively and may even erode user trust during early interaction stages.

-To bridge this gap, we propose \model{}, an iterative Reinforcement Learning (RL) E-Commerce Query Suggestion (EQS) framework that leverages answerability, factuality, and information gain as reward signals to continuously improve the quality of suggested queries.
-To further refine the QS model, we estimate uncertainty over groups of candidate queries.
-We leverage uncertainty scores to sample hard and ambiguous samples from online user queries that lack click signals.
-We then train the final EQS model via iterative reinforcement learning using our proposed intrinsic quality reward.

-In addition, we introduce EQS-Benchmark, a dataset comprising 16,949 real-world user queries for offline training and evaluation.
-We compare our \model{} against state-of-the-art open-source and closed-source models that satisfy the real-time (RT) requirements of this scenario on EQS-Benchmark.
-We also conduct extensive online experiments on our industrial e-commerce conversation system.
-Extensive offline and online experiments consistently show a strong positive correlation between offline metrics and online performance.
-Both offline and online results demonstrate the superiority of \model{}, which achieves a significant 6.81\% improvement in online chatUV.
+Existing QS methods are mainly retrieval-based or generation-based~\cite{retrieval2018entity, retrieval2008context, Min2025ctr, bi2025consistency}.
+Retrieval-based approaches are constrained by historical query pools and often struggle to adapt to rapidly evolving user intents ~\cite{retrieval2023exploiting}.
+Generation-based approaches have used large language models (LLMs) to produce more flexible and context-aware suggestions, often optimized with click-based objectives such as click-through rate (CTR) rewards or preference signals derived from user interactions~\cite{bacciu2024generating, shen2024enhancing, wang2023zero, Min2025ctr}.